ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The first element 'id' is an identifier of the group or an array of identifiers for the groups for which this information applies.

 * The second element 'sign_alg' is an integer or a text string if the POST request included the 'sing_info' parameter with value Null, and indicates the signature algorithm used in the group identified by 'gid'.
-It is REQUIRED of the application profiles to define specific values that this parameter can take (REQ3), selected from the set of signing algorithms of the COSE Algorithms registry defined in {{RFC8152}}.
+It is REQUIRED of the application profiles to define specific values that this parameter can take (REQ3), selected from the set of signing algorithms of the COSE Algorithms registry {{COSE.Algorithms}}.
 If the POST request did not include the 'sing_info' parameter, this element is encoded as the CBOR simple value Null.

 * The third element 'sign_parameters' indicates the parameters of the signature algorithm.
 Its structure depends on the value of 'sign_alg'.
 It is REQUIRED of the application profiles to define specific values for this parameter (REQ4).
 If no parameters of the signature algorithm are specified, 'sign_parameters' MUST be encoded as the CBOR simple value Null.
 If the POST request did not include the 'sing_info' parameter, this element is encoded as the CBOR simple value Null.